 Happy Thanksgiving everyone!
 Remember, there is always something to be thankful for.

-If you or someone you love could use some extra support this holiday season, we’re here to help.
+If you or someone you love could use some extra support this holiday season with anorexia or another eating disorder, we’re here to help.